How Hooters Evolves Its Iconic Brand To Collect 277x More Guest Feedback

 Real-Time Feedback & Quick Responses

-“With Tattle, we get real-time feedback from customers that weren’t just complaint logging,” said Chip.
+“With Tattle, we get real-time feedback from customers that’s not just complaint logging,” said Chip.
 “Restaurant staff love the positive feedback and it was something we had never gotten in the past.
 And we didn’t have to wait months before hearing their feedback.”

 Chip described Tattle’s automated survey as a way of “opening the door and saying ‘have a great day’” to their customers.
 Through an integration with Olo and Punchh, Tattle automatically surveys Hooters’ customers 90 minutes after their experience.
 The intuitive survey design collects up to 55 data points per survey at a whopping 93.4% completion rate.